Sohal2001/studentinfo/README.md

 # Student Info

-This is a project required by Oracle team for the interview purpose.
+This is a project required by Oracle for the interview purpose.

 To run project on local you need to have installed Maven version 3.3 min. and Java version 1.8.